tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 Note: we use the -t to tag the image.
 We give the image two tags, one with a version number and the other with a `latest` tag that will overwrite any previously uploaded images.

-To check that the images are in the local repository, we use thie command:
+To check that the images are in the local repository, we use this command:

 ```
 % docker images

+--Result--
 REPOSITORY                     TAG       IMAGE ID       CREATED             SIZE
 dominico/productinventoryapi   0.1       6f2819946f76   About an hour ago   910MB
 dominico/productinventoryapi   latest    6f2819946f76   About an hour ago   910MB